 - Then take two 50-inch panels and lay them horizontally on five vertical panels.
 Place one on top and the other on the bottom.
 Make sure they overlap entirely with the riser plate and are perfectly aligned with the riser plate.

 - Continue to screw the horizontal board into the vertical board using two or three solid wood screws for each panel so that the flat board holds the vertical board securely.

 - The base of your target is already in place.

 Paint the target

-If you want to save time and simplify your life, in addition to not thinking about the project budget,you can buy the official target WATL template from Amazon.
-To use the template, all you have to do is find the center of the circuit board, and then use the marks in the holes to rotate the template and draw the perfect circle to form your customization goal.
+If you want to save time and simplify your life, in addition to not thinking about the project budget, you can buy the official target WATL template from Amazon.
+To use the template, you must find the center of the circuit board and then use the marks in the holes to rotate the template and draw the perfect circle to form your customization goal.

 If you prefer to choose a cheap route, the process is relatively simple:

 Raise the 30-inch strip of wood and align the tape measure.
 Use markers to mark points at 2 “, 4”, 8 “, 12”, 16 “, and 20”.

 After completing these marks, drill all the marks, so there are six holes in the wood strip.